-Driver plows into crowd outside London mosque, injuring 10
+Man plows van into crowd by London mosque; 10 injured

-LONDON (AP) — A driver plowed into a crowd of Muslim worshippers outside a north London mosque early Monday in an attack that police said they were investigating as a terrorist incident.
+LONDON (AP) — In an attack that British Muslims say was aimed directly at them, a man plowed a van into a crowd of Muslim worshippers outside a north London mosque early Monday, injuring 10 people.
+London police are investigating it as a terrorist incident.

-Ten people were injured and police said a man died at the scene, though he was receiving first aid at the time and it wasn’t clear if he died as a result of the attack or something else.
+Police said another man died at the scene, although he was receiving first aid at the time and it wasn’t clear if he died as a result of the attack or of something else.

-Police said the 48-year-old man who was driving the van that hit people leaving evening prayers at the Finsbury Park mosque has been arrested and taken to a hospital as a precaution.
-He was arrested on suspicion of attempted murder.
-Police have not released his identity.
-Eight of the injured were taken to hospitals, police said.
+British Prime Minister Theresa May condemned the attack “on innocent people” and declared that Britain would stop at nothing to defeat extremism.

-Metropolitan Police Deputy Assistant Commissioner Neil Basu said police are investigating whether the death of the man who was being given first aid was a direct result of the attack, but it was too early to say for sure.
+“Hatred and evil of this kind will never succeed,” she said in a televised statement.

 Most Read Stories